 So here you have it, a great fried appetizer or snack recipe.
 Absolutely delicious and super simple.

-Okay, all this writing about these pastries has really gotten me hungry right now, so I am going grab one or maybe two pastries and enjoy it with some coffee!
+Okay, all this writing about these pastries has really gotten me hungry right now, so I am going grab one or maybe two pastries with a cup of coffee!

 - 1 teaspoon salt